 Notebooks are a great tool for organizing ideas but it’s also been shown that writing down ideas helps you to remember them better as well.
 If you’re the type of person that has 100 ideas a day, keeping track of everything in your head can be difficult.
-When you consider that you’ll need to prioritize these ideas at some point, it becomes obvious that keeping a notebook is your best option.
+How to make an app when you consider that you’ll need to prioritize these ideas at some point, it becomes obvious that keeping a notebook is your best option.

 Many of history’s great thinkers and inventors kept notebooks, the most famous being Leonardo Da Vinci.
 Da Vinci’s notebooks have been described as artwork themselves.
 They contain designs for futuristic machinery, mathematical equations and his personal thoughts.
 It’s clear that they were a way for Da Vinci to keep track of his ideas.
 If it worked for one of the greatest geniuses of all time, then surely it can help you come up with an app idea.